-ARCHITECTURAL DRAWING 1 - This course will provide students with principles and techniques essentially related to architectural drawing and design.
-Emphasis will be placed on basic elements of house construction, local building requirements, traditional house styles, and contemporary house planning, and will explore careers related to architecture.
+ARCHITECTURAL DRAWING 1 - This course will provide students with principles and techniques essentially related to architectural drawing and design using hand drawing, model building, computer aided drafting and 3D rendering techniques.
+Emphasis will be placed on basic elements of house construction, local building requirements, traditional house styles, and contemporary house planning.
+Students will also explore careers related to architecture.

-ARCHITECTURAL DRAWING 2 (LEVEL 1) - This course will be a continuation of ARCHITECTURAL DRAWING 1.
+ARCHITECTURAL DRAWING 2 - This course will be a continuation of ARCHITECTURAL DRAWING 1.
 Emphasis will be placed on creative, technical, and aesthetic design concepts, presentation drawings, architectural renderings, new construction processes, and new uses for existing materials.
 Students will be taught to recognize good design and craftsmanship.
+Project options reflect student interests.

 Prerequisite: ARCHITECTURAL DRAWING 1.

 ARCHITECTURAL DRAWING - ADVANCED (HONORS) - This course will be a continuation of ARCHITECTURAL DRAWING 2.
 Emphasis will be placed on advanced creative, technical, and aesthetic design concepts, presentation skills, architectural renderings, new construction processes, and new uses for existing materials.
 Students will be taught to recognize and apply elements of good design and craftsmanship.
-This is an Honors Level course for which two prior Architectural courses are required.
+Project options reflect student interests.